COP is flawed. But it is still important.

 For the past 30 years, global representatives have gathered for the United Nations Conference of the Parties (COP) climate summits.

-The COP process has become a theatre of contradiction.
-Recent summits have been hosted by oil-rich nations and financed by polluters.
+The COP process has become a theatre of contradiction, with recent summits being hosted by oil-rich nations and financed by polluters.

-The COP process is flawed and rife with failures.
+COP is flawed and rife with failures.
 But it remains one of the few spaces were civil society, youth, scientists and Indigenous leaders can confront power face-to-face.

 All about COP